-If you’re a regular at Sew4Home, you know we love to create innovative bags and totes.
+If you’re a regular at S4H, you know we love to create innovative bags and totes.
 You also know we are sticklers about choosing the best hardware for the most professional look.
-In the past, quality locks, rings, and more have been hard to find at traditional retail outlets.
-You were forced to turn to hard-to-access specialty sites to try to source unique hardware.
-So we were thrilled when Dritz® started adding their own selection of stylish closures.
+Turn, Twist, and Flip locks can be found at your favorite in-store or online retailers.
+In addition, Etsy and eBay sellers often have wide selections of this more specialized hardware.

-In addition to the gorgeous closures, we also chose the Dritz® Fashion D-rings for our pretty ribbon straps.
-These D-rings are in the same antique brass finish as the locks and are wonderfully thick and solid.
+In addition to the gorgeous closures, we chose heavier D-rings for our pretty ribbon straps in the same antique brass finish as the locks.
 Nothing says “cheap and flimsy” like hardware that’s too wimpy.
-These D-rings are a true pro embellishment.

 Each bag uses two coordinating exterior fabrics plus a lining fabric.
 By creating the flap in a feature fabric against a more muted base fabric, it puts the emphasis on the flap and the closure, making that the focal point of the purse.
 We originally used fabrics from the Woodland Clearing cotton lawn collection from Robert Kaufman, which is no longer readily available.
 However, new florals come out every season – each one seemingly prettier than the next!

 A full set of pattern pieces for the body of the bag and the flap is included below.